FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 data distribution.
 The generative model can be thought of as analogous to a team of counterfeiters, trying to produce fake currency and use it without detection, while the discriminative model is analogous to the police, trying to detect the counterfeit currency.
-Competition in this game drives both teams to improve their methods until the counterfeits are indistiguishable from the genuine articles.
+Competition in this game drives both teams to improve their methods until the counterfeits are indistinguishable from the genuine articles.
 ```